J0nas7/GiveorTake-frontend/dev-notes.md

 Implement dependency injection into the component, by abstracting the TSX out of it, into a ComponentNameView.

+Insert comments for sections in the TS logic:
+// ---- Hooks ----
+(and for state, methods, effects and render as well)

+Make method-level comments for all methods and effects.

+Integrate dependency injection, so we split TS logic (ComponentNameContainer) and TSX (ComponentNameContainerView) from each other.

 Create testing of UserDetailsView, including UserDetailsViewProps variables being undefined/null.